 - a.
-Estimated Budget: \$100,000 (East End Economic and Environmental Institute-EEEEI) - b.
+Estimated Budget: \$100,000 (FY23-East End Economic and Environmental Institute-EEEEI) - b.
 Partners and their roles: PEP (Lead); Management Conference - c.
 Description and Objectives: The Communication Strategy will enable the program to most effectively communicate science, ensure our communities are aware of issues facing the estuary, empower local governments to make positive changes in their municipalities, and highlight the work of the PEP.
-This is currently in the bidding phase.
-It is anticipated this will be complete in 2025 - d.
+This project is moving forward with the selected contractor.
+It is anticipated this will be complete in 2025

+- d.
 Outputs and Deliverables: Strategy Document which will guide solicitation and securing of a contractor for a ten year communication strategy plan. - e.
 Estimated Milestones: Quarterly CAC meetings to guide this process - f.
 Long Term Outcomes: More engaged communities and empowered local governments - g.
-Clean Water Act Core Programs: N/A
+Clean Water Act Core Programs: N/A - h.
+External Constraints: